kirbykevinson/kirbykevinson.gitlab.io/content/about/personal-info.md

 ## Basics

 * Full name: Kirby Kevinson
-* Real name: I fucking hate it and prefer to never use
+* Legal name: I fucking hate it and prefer to never use
 * Occupation: (shitty) student
 * Interests: retro and/or obscure things, [free software]